olivier-bernard-creatis/olivier-bernard-creatis.github.io/_pages/cv.md

 Education
 ======
 * Engineering school at INSA, Electrical Departement, university of Lyon, France, 2003
-* M.S. at university of Lyon - INSA, France, 2003
+* M.S. in imaging, signal and system at university of Lyon - INSA, France, 2003
 * Ph.D in medical image analysis, university of Lyon - INSA, France, 2006

 <hr align=center width="100">